dwjoyce/pythonbook/chapters/Naming your data.rst

 Things to remember
 ------------------

 #.
-You define a variable by giving it a name, and using the assignment operator to give it a value.
+You define a variable by giving it a name, and using the :term:`assignment` operator to give it a value.
 The value can be evaluated (calculated) from other variables.

 #.
 Begin your variable names with a letter from the alphabet (upper or lowercase) or the ``_`` (underscore) character.
-To use the underscore character, you need to press the Shift key down whilst pressing the key to the right of the 0 (zero).
+To use the underscore character, you need to press the :button:`Shift` key down whilst pressing the key to the right of the 0 (zero), the :button:`-` key.

 #.
 Use the ``_`` (underscore) character to divide up words in your variable names to make them more readable, e.g. ``first_num``.